 (iii) 90% are currently not interested in your product: 1/3 are simply not considering it, 1/3 are not interested, and 1/3 are strongly disinterested and want to stay with status quo.

 Most businesses focus only on the first 2 categories when it’s more strategic to concurrently nurture the other 90%.
-In our full 17-page summary, we’ll look at how exactly to do that, including (a) why you should focus on market data instead of product data, (b) how to use education-based marketing to “reset” customers’ buying criteria, and (c) how to define your “core story” and find your “smoking gun”.
+Our full 17-page version of The Ultimate Sales Machine summary, looks at how exactly to do that, including (a) why you should focus on market data instead of product data, (b) how to use education-based marketing to “reset” customers’ buying criteria, and (c) how to define your “core story” and find your “smoking gun”.

 Rather than leave your sales process to the whims and fancies of each salesperson, you can perfect your sales engine together with your team and build it into your organization’s DNA so it can run predictably even without you.

 For any product/service, there’s always a small group of ideal clients who will buy more, and buy more frequently, than all other clients.
 Identify who these buyers are–this is the fastest and most cost-effective way to grow your business.

 Use these 6 steps to secure your ideal buyers.
-In our complete summary, we’ll look specifically at how you can find these buyers, catch their attention and get your core story in front of them.
+Our complete summary looks specifically at how you can find these buyers, catch their attention and get your core story in front of them.

 Use the dos and don’ts in the book/summary to make sure your presentations are effective.

 Get your entire team to master the 7 steps of selling and 10 steps to great follow up.
 Use workshops to teach, practice and perfect the processes, and get your team to memorize and practice them until they are ingrained in their “subconscious competence”.